A Framework for Large Scale Synthetic Graph Dataset Generation: Proposed Method

-Given an observed graph $G$ with arbitrary number of nodes, edges, and feature sets we aim to learn the probabilistic model that generated this graph $p(G)$.
-New graphs are then sampled from this generative process $G \sim p_{model}(G)$.
-In the general setting a graph with $N$ nodes can be represented by up to $N!$ adjacency matrices $A^{\pi}$, corresponding to arbitrary node ordering, resulting a high representation complexity especially for large graphs.
-Additionally, there are $2^{N(N-1)/2}$ such graphs in the undirected case.
-The number of nodes and edges vary between different graphs and it is important for generative models to scale to large-scale graphs for realistic graph generation and to accommodate this complexity in the output space.
-Further, to simultaneously generate node attributes $F_{\mathcal{V}}$ and edge attributes $F_{\mathcal{E}}$ exacerbates the modeling complexity.
-To make the problem tractable we decompose the generative process, making the structural generation and feature generation independent
+Given an input graph $G$ with an arbitrary number of nodes, edges, and feature sets we aim to learn the probabilistic model that generated this graph $p(G)$.
+New graphs are then sampled from this generative process $\tilde{G} \sim p_{model}(G)$.
+In a general setting, a graph with $\mathcal{N}$ nodes can be represented by up to $\mathcal{N}!$ adjacency matrices $A^{\pi}$, corresponding to arbitrary node ordering, resulting in a high representation complexity, especially for large graphs.
+In the undirected case, there are $2^{\mathcal{N}(\mathcal{N}-1)/2}$ of such graphs.
+It is important for generative models to scale to large-scale (billions or more edges/nodes) graphs and to accommodate this complexity in the output space.
+Additionally, simultaneously generating node features $F_{\mathcal{V}}$ and edge features $F_{\mathcal{E}}$ greatly increases this modeling complexity.
+To make the problem tractable we decompose the generative process into different components

-As a result, our proposed generative model consists of three components: structural generation, feature generation, and alignment of these two components as depicted in Figure \ref{fig:overview}.
-Consider a dataset $\mathcal{D} = \{(x_i)\}_{i=1}^M$, that contains entity features corresponding to nodes, as well as features attributed to nodes, and edges.
-We extract the corresponding structural information $\mathcal{D}_{\text{struct}}$, and the data with feature sets $\mathcal{D}_{\text{features}}$ to learn from generative models from independently.
+Our proposed generative model consists of three components: structural generation, feature generation, and alignment of these components as depicted in Figure \ref{fig:overview}.
+As shown, we make the structural generation and feature generation independent, which are then brought together using an aligner $\mathcal{A}(S, F) \rightarrow \tilde{G}$ (the aligner is detailed in section \ref{sec:aligner}).
+In the following sections we will detail each component within the framework.

+Here on, to simplify the notation we consider a single graph $G$ as input to the generator.
+From this graph we extract the corresponding structural information $S$, and its associated feature sets $F_\mathcal{V}$, $F_\mathcal{E}$.
+Next, we detail the structural generator $g_\theta$.